Search: 1186 results

 [and] asked for letters from him to the synagogues in Damascus, so that if he found any who were of the Way, both men and women, he could bring [them] tied up to Jerusalem.

-His fellow-travellers stood speechless, for they heard the voice but they could not see anyone.
+His fellow-travelers stood speechless, for they heard the voice but could not see anyone.

-Saul got up from the ground, but though his eyes were open, he could see nothing; so they led him by the hand and brought him into Damascus.
+Then Saul got up from the ground, and though his eyes were open, he could see nothing.
+So they took him by the hand and led him into Damascus.

 So, Ananias left and went to Judas' house and placed his hands on Saul saying, "Brother Saul, the Lord Jesus, who appeared to you as you were traveling on the road [to Damascus] sent me so you could receive your sight [back] and be filled with the Holy Spirit."